 This of course requires a lot of patience, support, sense of humor, and self-reflection.
 We can’t be successful adults and citizens and parents if we haven’t worked out our own “dramas” and found some sense of inner peace.
 Before we help others, we must be honest with ourselves and where we are in our own evolution.
 So, to me, inner peace is the beginning and end of it all, of this journey we are all on.
 Without peace, we have nothing.
 We can’t have healthy relationships with anyone until with have one with ourselves.
 And of course, our unresolved personal conflicts also impact and affect our birthing experience!

 About 15 years ago, I was called to learning everything I could about birth.
 Even before I was remotely ready to have a child, I began taking classes, becoming friends with midwives (thank you, Corina Fitch!), and reading up or watching anything birth related.
 I later found out I come from a long line of midwives on my father’s side in Cuba.
 To me, birth always seemed like a natural thing women did, in most cases, without the need for many medical interventions.
 When I finally became pregnant, and then had a child, nothing went “according to plan”.
 Birth, and parenting in my situation was far from easy.
 I had to overcome many challenges and had very little support in the early days.
 Because I had lost my Mom at a young age, and had no other family around that could help me, I was flying by the seat of my pants.
 A lot.
 So, I had to educate myself, create and seek our resources and support, and just do it.
 When I needed to learn more about babywearing to help me keep my sanity as well as do what I felt was natural, and couldn’t find any local resources, I educated myself, sought out teachers, and created my own local babywearing group on Facebook.
-It quickly grew to over 300 members, many of whom I still have lasting relationships today over 6 years later.
+It quickly grew to over 300 members, many of whom I still have lasting over six years later.